 Backlot Express is located between the Indiana Jones’ Epic Stunt Spectacular and the Star Wars Jedi Training stage.
 It’s another larger quick service location with seating inside and outside to rest your feet for a bit.

 The menu is mainly burgers, sandwiches and salads with a few Star Wars themed options.
-Try the Tatooine Two Suns Hummus, Wookie Oatmeal Cookie Sandwich or get a drink with the souvenir Jango Fett Sipper.
+Try the Tatooine Two Suns Hummus, Wookie Oatmeal Cookie Sandwich or get a drink with a signature souvenir mug.

 #9.
 Catalina Eddie’s